fkrull/docker-multi-python/README.md

 # DEPRECATED/REMOVED
 This repository is not being updated any more.
-The image was removed from Docker Hub as well.
+You can find the last version of the image in the [repository's packages](https://github.com/fkrull/docker-multi-python/pkgs/container/docker-multi-python).

 # Docker Image With Many Python Versions